uniwebcms/framework/docs/intro-blog-post.md

 ## Publishing Your Foundation

 Once you've built a Foundation, you can deploy it to any CDN for sites to use.
-To make your Foundation available to you in the Uniweb App, publish it to the App registry:
+To make your Foundation available in the Uniweb App, publish it to the App registry:

 ```bash
 npx uniweb login
 npx uniweb module publish
 ```

-This links your Foundation to your account.
-You can also test locally with the App in dev mode via a public tunnel before publishing.
+This registers your Foundation under your account.

 ## For Client Work